Pole-Engineering/Docs/docs/assembly-guide/crossant/electronics_wiring.md

 # 5. Electronics/Wiring
 ## Overview
- We have reached the electronics section, but first, carefully read the information below.
+ You have reached the electronics section, but first, carefully read the information below.

 ### AC Voltage